Shreesanyog/Shreesanyog/README.md

 I’m currently pursuing undergraduate studies at the **International Institute of Information Technology (IIIT) Bhubaneswar**.
 As a dedicated web developer, I've honed my skills in a variety of programming languages and frameworks.
 ### Coding: My Passion 🚀
-Coding is not just a skill for me—it's a way of life.
+Coding is not just a skill for me — it's a way of life.
 I love the challenge of solving complex problems and the satisfaction of building something from the ground up.
 Whether it's a small script or a full-fledged application, I bring my all to every project I undertake.

 ### Collaboration and Growth 🌱
 I believe that growth happens at the intersection of education and collaboration.
-I'm always open to connecting with fellow developers, sharing knowledge, and working together to create amazing things.
+I'm always open to connecting with fellow developers, sharing knowledge and working together to create amazing things.